leewei05/sys-interview/compilers/mlir/README.md

 ### Operation Definition Specification

-Operation Definition Specification (ODS) is a framework that defines `ops` in a table-driven way.
-Without it, we would need to define our operations from `mlir::Op` C++ template.
+Operation Definition Specification (ODS) is a framework for defining `ops` in a table-driven way, which offers several advantages:

+- **Simplified Op Definition**: Instead of manually defining operations using the `mlir::Op` C++ template, ODS allows for a more concise, table-driven approach.
+- **Automatic Verification**: The ODS framework automatically generates verification logic based on the constraints provided, ensuring that operations are well-formed.
+- **Builder Generation**: ODS can generate simple build methods for operations, and also allows for the definition of custom builders to suit specific needs.